 - Annual customer survey

 - Public meetings

 - Customer Helpdesk and Website feedback forms.

-- Social Media

 - Complaints Resolution Process

-- Membership of the Electricity Networks Association's Consumer Engagement Working Group (CEWG).

 Annual Customer Survey:

 Waipa's primary method of consultation with customers is an independent annual customer survey.
 The survey takes place midyear and consists of 400 telephone interviews with randomly selected customers.
 The overall results have a margin of error of +/- 4.8% at the 95% confidence level.